 Don't book your flight until OIE informs you whether or not the program will run!

-If your program is confirmed to run, you will receive a "green light" email from OIE that will outline your next steps - including flight booking information.
+If your short-term program is confirmed to run, you will receive a "green light" email from OIE that will outline your next steps - including flight booking information.
 Do not book your flight until you receive this “green light” email.
 Note: this only applies to short-term programs.